isabella232/kubernetes-operator/docs/Kubernetes-Secrets.md

 ## Create a Secret for a Folder

-To create a Kubernetes Secret for connectivity to the Aerospike cluster, you can use the following command to package the Aerospike `features.conf` in a folder and convert it to a Secret:
+To create a Kubernetes Secret for connectivity to the Aerospike cluster, use the following command to package the Aerospike `features.conf` in a folder and convert it to a Secret:

 ```shell
 kubectl  -n aerospike create secret generic aerospike-secret --from-file=config/samples/secrets